Bush Hill Park railway station

-Its three-letter station code is BHK and it is in Travelcard zone 5.
-In 2015 the line and Bush Hill Park transferred from Abellio Greater Anglia operation to become part of the London Overground network, and it was added to the Tube map.

 History

 The station was opened by the Great Eastern Railway in 1880 following housing development plans arranged by the North London Estates Company.
 Development in the area expanded after the railway station was opened.

+In 2015 the line and Bush Hill Park transferred from Abellio Greater Anglia operation to become part of the London Overground network, and it was added to the Tube map.

 Services

-The typical off-peak service (including Sundays) is two trains per hour to Enfield Town and two trains per hour to London Liverpool Street.